rvrsh3ll/gecko/README.md

 # Gecko 🦎

-Gecko is a powerful Chrome extension designed to automate the discovery of Client-Side Path Traversals (CSPT) in web applications.
-It seamlessly integrates with Chrome DevTools and provides a user-friendly interface for identifying and analyzing CSPT vulnerabilities.
+Gecko is a powerful cross-browser extension designed to automate the discovery of Client-Side Path Traversals (CSPT) in web applications.
+It seamlessly integrates with DevTools and provides a user-friendly interface for identifying and analyzing CSPT vulnerabilities.

 ![](docs/assets/printscreen.png)